 The apostle foresees, with tears, the invasion of the enemy, when the special power with which the Lord had endowed him should be withdrawn.
 He foretells that there would be an apostasy; and if I am to believe Mons.
-Gaussen (I do not know if he is one of the elders), that which calls itself the Church will be spued out of Christ&#8217;s mouth.
+Gaussen (I do not know if he is one of the elders), that which calls itself the Church will be spued out of Christ's mouth.
 I do not know whether at that time the institutions will have gone on without the apostle, although they may have been re-established in all their vigour by the Evangelical Church at Geneva.

-Hence, therefore, the use of the word *law* is only a wretched sophism, because a man in whom an institution is realized is not a law; and not only is a law necessary to establish a man in that position *with the authority of God,* but also the authority for doing so must be vested somewhere, otherwise it is not with the authority of God, unless it be a divine mission which is legitimate itself by its own power, as that of the prophet; but there is no occasion for a nomination.
+Hence, therefore, the use of the word *law* is only a wretched sophism, because a man in whom an institution is realized is not a law; and not only is a law necessary to establish a man in that position *with the authority of God*, but also the authority for doing so must be vested somewhere, otherwise it is not with the authority of God, unless it be a divine mission which is legitimate itself by its own power, as that of the prophet; but there is no occasion for a nomination.

-No; by wearying the patience of God with his sin, man can &#8220;not&#8221; reduce Him to the incapacity of using His laws.
+No; by wearying the patience of God with his sin, man can "not" reduce Him to the incapacity of using His laws.
 The execution of the just judgment of God is not want of power.
-When I said &#8220;He can no longer make use of them,&#8221; it is only the expression of the feeling contained in the words &#8220;until there was no longer a remedy.&#8221; Sin has reached such a point
+When I said "He can no longer make use of them," it is only the expression of the feeling contained in the words "until there was no longer a remedy."
+Sin has reached such a point